SussexPAL/PythonCrashCourse/Scripts/object_oriented_3.md

 ## Defining multiple classes
 As you probably assumed, we can absolutely define multiple classes in the same Python program, just like how we can define multiple functions or variables.
 Let's add some more classes to our student example:

-Say in our model model university program we don't just want students, we want books and a library as well.
+Say in our model university program we don't just want students, we want books and a library as well.
 Let's consider writing classes for each.

 *[cut away to class diagrams here]*
 Our books should have: